awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ## Getting a key policy<a name="get-policy"></a>

-To get the key policy for a customer master key, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.
+To get the key policy for a AWS KMS key, use the [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation\.

 GetKeyPolicy requires a policy name\.
 The only valid policy name is **default**\.